aldebaran/qibuild/doc/index.rst

-Contributing to QiBuild
+Contributing to qiBuild
 ------------------------

-Read this if you want to contribute to QiBuild
+Read this if you want to contribute to qiBuild

 .. toctree::
    :maxdepth: 1